Rift-Entertainment/Rift-Production-Tool/README.md

 #### Step 1 - Live Pick&Ban Capture

   * Composants
-    - PC in the lobby as spectator, which will run the program
+    - "Game PC", PC in the lobby as spectator, which will run the program
+    - "Stream PC", PC on which vmix is running, take website as browser source
+    - A webserver after all (?)

   * Functional expectations
+    - The program needs access to the current "champions.json"
+    - The program uses the champion's ids to get their alias
+    - The interface is coded in HTML and on a local website
-    - The program will simply get ids from the client, through a hashtable (dict) it will grab the corresponding link to the image associated to the id
+    - The program sends id or a link to the image to insert to the website, along where and the champ select's status
-    - The program grabs images from cdragon, the link used to do so is a constant formatted using champion id/alias
-    - The program creates a graphical interface
-    - The program immediately creates a ndi feed (opt)

   * Program:
     - Using the LCU, the program detects entering a lobby, the interface is reset.
     - Once champ selection has started, player names are updated in the interface (before Tournament API, team logos will have to be put in through vmix)